Center for Diversity and Inclusion

 Because inequalities, stereotypes, and self-censorship still hinder access to scientific studies, the Center for Diversity and Inclusion takes action at every stage of the process, with a comprehensive and targeted approach.

-From the 3e from middle school to the final year of the engineering cycle (Bac+5), each young person supported benefits from awareness-raising and support programs through various actions.
+From the final year of secondary school to the final year of the engineering cycle (Bac+5), each young person supported benefits from awareness and support programs through various actions.

 For middle and high school students: awakening vocations